WeihengZ/Physics-informed-Neural-Foundation-Operator/README.md

 ## PI-GANO

-Physics-informed Geometry-aware Neural Operator: This model can infer the solutions of partial differential equations (PDEs) with varying arbitary domain geometries, purely trained in physics-informed manner wihtout any FEM computation. [[paper link]](https://arxiv.org/html/2408.01600v1)
+Physics-informed Geometry-aware Neural Operator: This model can infer the solutions of partial differential equations (PDEs) with varying arbitary domain geometries, purely trained in physics-informed manner wihtout any FEM computation. [[Arxiv link]](https://arxiv.org/html/2408.01600v1) [[paper link]](https://www.sciencedirect.com/science/article/pii/S0045782524007941?via%3Dihub) [[Codes link]]()

 The codes of the paper will be released soon.